-In the post, she also said that the negative rumors instead of congratulatory message had made her sad adding it was her “foolishness” to share her happiness with the fans, friends and relatives.
+In the post, she also said that the negative rumors instead of the congratulatory message had made her sad adding it was her “foolishness” to share her happiness with the fans, friends, and relatives.

 Actress Pooja Lama cannot be kept away from the list since controversies never stopped surrounding her throughout her career.

 Married at the age of 18 and divorced within a year, she was notorious for posing for topless photographs in various online magazines.

 Actress Lama came to highlight when she tried to kill herself taking excessive sleeping pills after her love affair with actor Dinesh DC turned sour.

 She came to controversy when her sex video with boyfriend DJ Shishir was leaked in social media.
 They got married shortly.
 But their marriage did not end well.
 Devastated by this, she left the country and stayed in Doha for some months.

 Lama returned to Nepal in 2013 but took all the people by surprise announcing that she, born and raised in a Buddhist family, had reverted to Islam.
 She had changed her name to Amna Farooqi.

 She in an interview with revert2islamtoday said that she started studying religions a year ago and had embraced Islam religion because she wanted to “forget her past” and changing religion had made her “happy”.